shigedangao/vsi/README.md

 cargo run
 ```

-## Issues
+## Issue

 ❌ Setting the *AppUserModelID* work with the window-rs crate.
 See the branch *try-notif*.
 However no notification appear for some reasons...
-It could be required that the app need to be installed with something ? maybe an exe in a specified path with registration key
+It could be required that the app need to be installed with an MSI.
+Installing with an MSI would allow to create the *AppUserModelID*.
+It would then allow me to use a custom icon for the notification.

 ## What is currently displayed during a touchdown ?

 - G Force
 - Touchdown velocity in fpm
-- Touchdown pitch deg (so far it's negative might need to invert the value)
+- Touchdown pitch deg
 - Touchdown heading
 - Touchdown bank deg
+- Aircraft indicated airspeed
+- Wind direction & speed